fengyuanchen/viewerjs/README.md

 All events can access the viewer instance with `this.viewer` in its handler.

-> Be careful to use these events in other component which has the same event names, e.g.: [Bootstrap](https://getbootstrap.com/)'s modal.
+> Be careful to use these events with other components which have the same event names, e.g.: [Bootstrap](https://getbootstrap.com/)'s modal.

 ```js
 let viewer;